DigiBP/Team-24DIGIBP3/README.md

 **Order request, payment and order confirmation**

 The first part of our process is the receipt of the order.
 We changed this completly.
 The process starts with the order request.
 This is triggered by a microsoft forms which the customer has to fill out.
-You can find the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).

 Afterwards the data are forwarded to bexio and it checks, if there is already a customer with this e-mail address.
 If not, there is automatically a new customer created in bexio.
 The next step is a check, weather Mondetto has some capacity to fullfill the order.
 If not, the order will be cancelled and the the process ends there.